-Grades 11-12.
-Prerequisites: None
+Grades 11-12, Prerequisites: None

 Psychology is the study of human behavior.
 The course will introduce the discipline of psychology and its various theories and theorists.
 How psychology applies to the student's lives, now and in the future, is a primary emphasis.
 In addition, the course will focus on development, perception, learning, emotions and motivation, mental health and individual and group behavior.
-NOTE: Alternate Year Course: NOT available in 2023-24.
-Next offered in 2024-25
+NOTE: Alternate Year Course: After 2024-25, next offered in 2026-27